galaktor/raph.es/content/cv.md

 I don't explicitly try to lead by example.
 But by setting an example, I often end up leading.

+<a href="#ethics">back to top</a>

 {{% anc pragma %}}
 ## Pragmatic
 My attitude towards *industry patterns and practices* has evolved in an interesting way.
 It used to be that I would cling firmly to the usual literature and enthusiastically spread the word.

 With experience, however, I have become much more relaxed.
-Because I learned that those recipies were extracted from specific circumstances and don't always apply to the situation at hand.
+Because I learned that those recipes were extracted from specific circumstances and don't always apply to the situation at hand.
 The reasoning often being "What if someone in the future wants to..."

-There is but a thin line between *best practice* and *premature optimisation*.
+There is but a thin line between *best practice* and *premature optimization*.

 It's easy to read a book and learn when you can apply a tool.
 But only with experience - and by making mistakes first-hand - can you learn when *not* to.

+<a href="#ethics">back to top</a>

 {{% anc agile %}}
 ## Beyond agile